gsamokovarov/jump/README.md

 ## Is it like autojump or z?

-I was an avid autojump user but it wasn't forgiving my sloppy fingers.
-That pushed me into creating jump with the goal to accepts fuzzy search terms.
-This let’s you type a couple of letters and go to your project:
+I was an avid autojump user, but it wasn't forgiving my sloppy fingers.
+That pushed me to create Jump with the goal of accepting fuzzy search terms.
+This lets you type a couple of letters and go to your project:

 `j web` vs `j website`

-The fuzzy typing is your fingers friendly.
-You can make a typo and the jump would mostly work:
+The fuzzy typing is your fingers-friendly.
+You can make a typo, and the jump would mostly work:

 `j wwebsite`